Faysal92/RASA-stack-chatbot-GUI/README.md

-And then train the Dialogue model by,
+Let's create the Dialogue model ,

-1- And then train the NLU model by running, train nlu by running : python nlu_training.py this will create a NLU model under models directory.
+1- Train the NLU model by running : python nlu_training.py this will create a NLU model under models directory.

 2- train rasa core by typing :